-Christmas is a time of giving, of sharing and being together to create a memorable day.
+CChristmas is a time of giving, of sharing and being together to create a memorable day.
 Our family, as many do at Christmas, love to cook together.
-Each one of us making their favourite salads or dishes and we enjoy a truly wonderful day of celebration, love and gratitude for what we all have.
+Each of us makes their favourite salads or dishes, and we enjoy a truly wonderful day of celebration, love and gratitude for what we all have.
 Children, teenagers, parents, aunts and uncles, grandparents and overseas guests.
 Plus all those people we know and care about that are close to our hearts and feel like family who join us every year as one.
 It is a magic time of year filled with joy, laughter, fun and surprises.

-Many gardens this year are thick with smoke from fires in South Australia and New South Wales making it difficult to be outside for long.
-People living in country towns are on severe water restrictions and it is timely to be conservative on our water use and to maximise watering of the garden.
+This year, many gardens are thick with smoke from fires in South Australia and New South Wales, making it difficult to be outside for long.
+People living in country towns are on severe water restrictions, and it is time to be conservative on our water use and maximise watering of the garden.
 So what can we do to make sure our gardens survive the drought and these dry conditions?

-Due to little or no rainfall the deeper areas of the soil in the garden have become very dry and the topsoil is quite hydrophobic making watering extremely difficult.
-Hydrophobic soil causes water to pool on the surface and it doesn’t go down into the ground.
+Due to little or no rainfall, the garden’s deeper areas have become very dry, and the topsoil is quite hydrophobic, making watering extremely difficult.
+Hydrophobic soil causes water to pool on the surface, and it doesn’t go down into the ground.

 The expert rose breeders recommend to water your garden less often but more thoroughly.
-Make sure that each watering is at least 20 litres per rose plant right at the soil or ground level not across the whole garden.
-The more thorough the watering, the more you will maintain storage of water deep into the soil that can be utilised when it’s needed in hot, dry. conditions.
+Ensure that each watering is at least 20 litres per rose plant right at the soil or ground level, not across the whole garden.
+The more thorough the watering, the more you will maintain water storage deep into the soil that can be utilised when it’s needed in hot, dry conditions.
 Also

 - Water roses in the morning to avoid humidity that creates fungus and disease.